letsencrypt/hashicorp-lessons/README.md

 `server` task being stopped and when it was started again.
 This is the default wait time between stop and start operations and it's entirely configurable on a per Job basis.

+🎉 All done for now, excellent work! 💪🏻